Adam Way's practice concentrates on neck and lower back pain, and his surgical practice concentrates on the use of minimally invasive techniques.

 He performs the full range of spinal operations, ranging from injections, vertebroplasty/kyphoplasty, cervical disc replacement, or fusion, and lumbar microdiscectomies, decompressions and fusions.

-Adam Way was brought up in Surrey & educated at Bradfield College, Reading.
-He graduated in 1998 from Sheffield University Medical School.
-He did his basic surgical training at RNOH, Stanmore, Northwick Park Hospital, Harrow and NHNN, Queen Square.
+Mr Way was brought up in Surrey.
+He graduated in 1998 from Sheffield University Medical School, then did his basic surgical training at RNOH, Stanmore, Northwick Park Hospital, Harrow and NHNN, Queen Square.

 He studied for his MSc in Surgical Sciences at University College London and then went on to Higher Surgical Training at Barts and the Royal London Hospital.

 He concentrated his registrar training on becoming a spinal surgeon, spending two years on the spinal unit at Stanmore, before a further one-year advanced spinal surgery fellowship.